sklf81/himbier-authenticator/README.md

 |`/your_passes`| The directory of stored passes | 644 | www-data:wwww-data|
 |`pass_request` | Storage of pass-hash | 644 | root:root|
 |`pass_request.json`| Storage of session-id| 644|www-data:www-data|

+## Usage and Benefits
+ - locking access to certain pages on your website
+ - simplicity in implementation
+ - GET-Requests serving the authenticator, thus serving for transperancy in it's function

+## Limitations
+- Safety Mechanics aren't certificated
+- System hasn't been tested for intrusions
+- Lack of safety because of possible exploitations (be concious during implementation to secure your root access and you'll be fine)
+- Is only capable of securing web-pages.
+Bu other mechanics could probably be implemented too